zion-off/notification-microservice/README.md

 At least for small tasks, Bee-Queue performs better than other job queue processing libraries for Node such as Bull, which makes it a great choice for our use case.
 Other features include simpler job timeout and retry interface, job completion or failure reporting, and concurrent processing.
-The third feature is particularly useful, since we have access to multiple email and SMS providers, it is reasonable that we request them concurrently.

-We instantiate two separate queues to request the email and SMS providers separately.
-Requests can be made to different providers following a weighted load balancing pattern, wherein we keep track of the performance of each messaging and email provider.
-Performance of each provider is measured by calculating the ratio of the number of 200 and 500 responses received, and higher performing providers are requested more regularly.
+We instantiate a separate queue for each provider.
+When the handler routes a request to a given provider, it essentially enqueues the request to the provider's respective queue.

 ## Retry after delay

 We retry only if a 500 level error is received, which indicates an error at the server.
-When we do get one, we push the same request that caused the error to the head of the queue.
-This ensures a mechanism for deduplication (idempotence).
+When we do get one, we send it back to the handler function, which handles the request appropriately.
+By not retyring after a simple timeout, we ensure a mechanism for deduplication (idempotence).
 Otherwise, retries could cause the same request to be sent more than once, with unintended side effects.

 > If the fault is caused by one of the more commonplace connectivity or busy
 > failures, the network or service might need a short period while the